 The Phoenix Flash Grants category is a new, pilot short-cycle grants program that provides funds of up to $3,500 for specific projects within under-invested areas of Phoenix.
 The program supports artist fees/expenses, production fees, and marketing expenses for arts and culture projects that engage Phoenix residents, including but not limited to, arts workshops, and pop-up performances.

-Round Two Application submissions for the August 15, 2023 deadline should only include arts and cultural activities taking place between October 15, 2023, and January 30 2024.
+Round Three Application submissions for the Nov 17, 2023 deadline should only include arts and cultural activities taking place between January 15-April 30, 2024

 Register and submit application through MARGO Grant Portal